1926 World Series: Game 1

 In the bottom of the third, Ruth singled and Meusel bunted him over, but Ruth split his pants sliding into second, prompting radio announcer Graham McNamee to exclaim, "Babe is the color of a red brick house!"
 Doc Woods, the team's trainer, ran out and sewed up Ruth's pants, much to the amusement of the crowd.

 The score was still tied at one apiece in the bottom of the sixth, just as rain began to fall.
 Ruth lined a single past third baseman Les Bell.
 Meusel again sacrificed Ruth to second.
 Gehrig followed with a single, scoring Ruth and giving the Yankees the lead.
 Lazzeri lined a shot to left but Gehrig, on a headfirst dive, was tagged out at third by Bell.
 Lazzeri advanced to second on the throw.
 Bell bobbled Dugan's grounder for an error to put runners at first and third, but Hank Severeid forced Dugan at second to end the inning.
 The Yankees maintained their one-run advantage through the end of the eighth inning.

 In the top of the ninth, Bottomley singled off Pennock but could not advance, giving the Yankees a 2–1 win in Game 1.
-Gehrig was their offensive star with both of his team's RBI.
+Gehrig was their offensive star with both of his team's RBIs.
 Pennock went the distance, striking out four and yielding but three hits, two in the first and one in the ninth.
 Hard-luck loser Sherdel gave up only two runs and six hits while striking out one.